 Thanks to Denver’s relatively lower elevation of around 5,300 feet, you’ll be able to fish year round without worrying about the harsher winter temperatures found higher in the Rockies.
 Although even here some reservoirs do freeze up over the winter, so expect a few chances to ice fish as well on the Front Range.

 The majority of Denver’s best fishing spots are lakes and reservoirs, with only a handful of suitable creeks and rivers.
 For this reason you’ll probably want to use a longer fishing rod since you’ll most likely be casting from the shore.
-So bring your Shakespeare ugly stick with you and catch that trophy!
+So bring your Shakespeare ugly stick and catch that trophy!
 All fishers 16 and up require a valid Colorado Fishing License to cast a line at any of the places below.

 Clear Creek flows through downtown Golden and directly into the Coors Brewery, fueling Colorado’s most well known beer.
 It flows northeast from there before combining with the South Platte River around Highway 76 and 270.
 Heading west into the Rockies from Golden, you can follow the river along US 6 before it runs parallel with I-70 around Black Hawk/Central City exits.